qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

    It can also work in multithreading, by having `RwLock<QCellOwner>`.
 This can allow one lock to protect many pieces of data in different places [^lock_granularity].

    [Ghost cell](https://docs.rs/ghost-cell/latest/ghost_cell/) is similar to QCell, but zero-cost, and more restrictive (use closure lifetime as owner id).

-[^lock_granularity]: Sometimes, having fine-grained lock is slower because of more lock/unlock operations.
-But sometimes having fine-grained lock is faster because it allows higher parallelism.
-Sometimes fine-grained lock can cause deadlock but coarse-grained lock won't deadlock.
-It depends on exact case.

-They are usually used inside reference counting (`Arc<...>`, `Rc<...>`).

 ## Rust lock is non-reentrant